Nika Amashukeli: Refereeing career

 In 2013 Georgian Rugby Union started a program aimed at improving the standard of Georgian referees; a new relationship with IRFU has started.
 This included Irish referees regularly officiating Georgian domestic league matches, Georgian referees officiating All-Ireland League matches and attending IRFU workshops.
-Nika was among the first young referees recruited through this program in 2013.
+Amashukeli was among the first young referees recruited through this program in 2013.
 His first match in Ireland was between Old Christians and St Mary’s in the Munster Junior League.

 Amashukeli made his test debut as a referee in the Montenegro v Estonia European Nations Cup Third Division match on 11 April 2015; he refereed the 1st half and was replaced by Shota Tevzadze at half-time.

-In 2016 in an incident after a Georgian domestic league match between Batumi and Army Nika Amashukeli was stabbed in the leg with a knife by one of the Army club officials.
+In 2016, in an incident after a Georgian domestic league match between Batumi and Army, Amashukeli was stabbed in the leg with a knife by one of the Army club officials.

 In 2019 he attracted rugby followers' attention when during the U20 Six Nations match he was temporarily substituted after a blood injury.
-Nika left the field, stitched the cutting and happily returned in 12 minutes to finish the match.
+Amashukeli left the field, stitched the cutting and returned in 12 minutes to finish the match.

-Highlight of Nika's career was 2019 World Rugby Under 20 Championship in Argentina, where World Rugby was highly impressed with emerging Georgian talent as afterwards he got appointments from Joël Jutge to referee in EPCR competitions.
-Nika himself admits that Joël Jutge had an invaluable positive influence on his career.
+Highlight of Amashukeli's career was 2019 World Rugby Under 20 Championship in Argentina, where World Rugby was highly impressed with emerging Georgian talent as afterwards he got appointments from Joël Jutge to referee in EPCR competitions.
+Amashukeli himself admits that Joël Jutge had an invaluable positive influence on his career.

 He was named as the best Georgian referee many times since 2013.

-After working alongside Wayne Barnes during the Autumn Nations Cup in 2020, Nika rated Wayne Barnes as the number 1 referee in the world at the moment.
+After working alongside Wayne Barnes during the Autumn Nations Cup in 2020, Amashukeli rated Wayne Barnes as the number 1 referee in the world at the moment.

-In 2020 Nika launched a Facebook page named "Rugby Laboratory" where he posts videos explaining basics of rugby laws to new supporters of the game.
+In 2020 Amashukeli launched a Facebook page named "Rugby Laboratory" where he posts videos explaining basics of rugby laws to new supporters of the game.

-In 2021 Nika had a successful debut in July internationals, having officiated on Wales v Canada match, first ever Georgian to do tier 1 nations game.
+In 2021 Amashukeli had a successful debut in July internationals, having officiated on Wales v Canada match, first ever Georgian to do tier 1 nations game.
 His second match Romania v Scotland was called off due to COVID-19 restrictions.
-Nika's pathway continued through as he got top level appointments on November internationals, set to officiate in Ireland v Japan, French Barbarians v Tonga and Wales v Australia matches.
+Amashukeli's pathway continued through as he got top level appointments on November internationals, set to officiate in Ireland v Japan, French Barbarians v Tonga and Wales v Australia matches.

-Nika is coached and mentored by David McHugh, who is employed by Georgian Rugby Union as a Head of Referees Committee.
-Nika Amashukeli claims that David McHugh has been the biggest influence on his career and changed the way he thinks.
+Amashukeli is coached and mentored by David McHugh, who is employed by Georgian Rugby Union as a Head of Referees Committee.
+Amashukeli claims that McHugh has been the biggest influence on his career and changed the way he thinks.
 Amashukeli describes McHugh as a great guy, very professional, very friendly, strong and knowledgeable manager who makes a lot of effort to improve Didi 10 referees.
-According to Nika himself, McHugh is not only a coach for him, but also his friend.
+According to Amashukeli, McHugh is not only a coach for him, but also his friend.

-As of February 2023, Nika Amashukeli is included in World Rugby's list of candidates to be a referee at the 2023 Rugby World Cup.
+In February 2023, Amashukeli was included in World Rugby's list of candidates to be a referee at the 2023 Rugby World Cup.

+On 10 May 2023 he was selected as a referee in the list of match officials for the 2023 Rugby World Cup.